 How to switch to EmailOctopus

 Welcome to EmailOctopus!
-We're happy you've decided to switch over and we're here to help you through the whole process.
-Depending on the platform you're moving from and your previous setup, the process will slightly vary, but here are some general steps we'd recommend:
+We're happy you've decided to switch over, and we're here to help you through the whole process.
+Depending on the platform you're moving from and your previous setup, the process will vary slightly, but here are some general steps we'd recommend:

 Import your lists to EmailOctopus

 First, you'll need to export your lists from the platform you're currently using.
 Make sure to include all custom fields and tags you might need in the future.
-Then, when you import the lists into your EmailOctopus account, make sure to include the fields you'd like to see on your lists.
+Then, when you import the lists into your EmailOctopus account, make sure to include the fields and tags you'd like to see on your lists.
+Tags can also be used to identify your previously engaged contacts – it's especially useful if you don't want to lose that data while migrating.

 If you haven't sent to your list in a while, you may want to clean it before sending your first campaign.

 Recreate your automated sequences

-You can recreate your automation messages by setting up automation and adding automated campaigns to it.
-If you'd like to keep your campaign design, you can copy its HTML code and paste it into our Classic editor.
-Alternatively, you can design it from scratch with our Drag and drop editor.
-If you're using your own code, we'd recommend testing it to make sure all the images work and the campaign appears correctly on web and mobile.
+You can also design your email from scratch with our Drag and drop editor and set up your Branding, which you'll be able to reuse in all templates.
+If you're using your own code, we'd recommend testing it to make sure all the images work, and the email appears correctly on web and mobile.

-When setting up an automated campaign you can choose whether it should be sent to the imported contacts – you might want to keep it off if you're adding contacts who have already received it (you can switch it on later).
+When setting up an automation, you can choose whether it should be sent to imported contacts – you might want to keep this setting off if you're adding contacts who have already received it (you can switch it on later).

 Integrate or recreate your sign-up forms

 You can integrate your forms using our API, or set up new ones.
 If you're using WordPress you can check our official plugin, otherwise, we'd recommend setting up a form or a landing page that you can create within your Dashboard.

 If you'd like to enable double opt-in for your list, you can switch it on within your list.